 1. File within 300 days of the first act of discrimination

-If you think that you have experienced employment discrimination in hiring, promotions, or firing, you should contact the Equal Employment Opportunity Commission (EEOC).
+If you think that you have experienced employment discrimination in hiring, promotions, or firing, you can contact the Equal Employment Opportunity Commission (EEOC).
 You must file an official charge with the EEOC within 300 days of the first act of discrimination.

 You must first contact an EEOC counselor before you file a charge.
 Go to the EEOC website to find your nearest field office.

 - A detailed description identifying the discrimination act